ajbowker/GitHub/README.md

 - [X] Add footer text (hashtag, web address) to be configurable from update/JSON

+- [X] Have a pools style board from 'SPORT_RESULTS_POOL', and have a 5 detail row containing Pools Number and Pools Value

+- [X] Give blue score background for matches in play, yellow for completed matches, add a flag to score for matches in play, such as '2 - 1*'

 - [ ] Limit text size in headings (like MaxSize does in Viz Artist)

-- [ ] Have a pools style board from 'SPORT_RESULTS_POOL', and have a 5 detail row containing Pools Number and Pools Value

-- [X] Give blue score background for matches in play, yellow for completed matches, add a flag to score for matches in play, such as '2 - 1*'
+## About this work:

 This template featured in the [CasparCG at BBC Scotland](https://youtu.be/-XN8rovqzA0) talk to the glasgowCoderCollective.